In an increasingly disconnected world, Kafka and Manto remind us of the fragile threads binding humanity

 While the evening started later than advertised — a quirk that the organisers seemingly accepted as a cultural norm — the wait was soon forgotten when the readings began.

-The Rung Munj Theatre Group’s interpretation of Kafka’s The Country Doctor was the highlight of the night.
+The Rung Munj Theatre Group’s interpretation of Kafka’s The Country Doctor was the night’s highlight.
 Delivered with dramatic flair, the story transported the audience into Kafka’s surreal universe, drawing them into the unsettling absurdity and helplessness the protagonist experiences.

 The group then transitioned to Manto’s Khol Do and Naya Qanoon.
 The pairing of Kafka and Manto was both seamless and striking.
 Khol Do— with its harrowing depiction of trauma in the wake of Partition — acted as a grim companion to Kafka’s existential explorations.